YuvalBecker/MelNet/README.md

 - generating sample by sample using GMM :

    def generating_from_disribution_new -> receive GMM model of the spectrogram and sample pixel distribution.

+   def return_to_audio -> Receive a spectrogram and sampling rate, produces the audio signal.

-** At the moment the generation process takes a lot of time, in the next few weeks intend to improve efficiency, and upload a better audio results after giving more training time.
+** At the moment the generation process takes a lot of time because  generation  is done pixel by pixel.
+In the next few weeks intend to improve efficiency.
+The audio results from generation are very noisy -> intend to train the model over larger dataset for longer time and update the results.